-Ransomware attacks blocking access by encrypting sensitive data stacks in IT infrastructure can cause serious financial loss for organizations.
-Because hackers not only get access to critical data through ransomware attacks, but they also make systems related to this information inoperable.
-And when that systems become inoperable, it interrupts your business operations.
+Ransomware attacks blocking access by encrypting sensitive data stacks in the IT infrastructure can cause serious financial loss for organizations, because hackers not only get access to critical data through ransomware attacks, but also make systems related to this information inoperable.
+And when systems become inoperable, this interrupts your business operations.

 After making it inoperable, cyber attackers demand a ransom from you for decrypting the system.
-Ransomware attacks incur significant costs to get your IT infrastructure back up and running, and you might end up with corporate image loss as business operations are disrupted.
+Ransomware attacks can result in significant costs to get your IT infrastructure back up and running, and you may end up dealing with corporate image loss as business operations are disrupted.

 Being the weakest link in an IT infrastructure, people pose a great risk to organizations' cybersecurity measures.
-Various mistakes, especially not being aware of security flaws and falling into phishing traps, are among the main topics that can be associated with the human factor in terms of privileged account access security.
+Various mistakes, especially not being aware of security flaws and falling into phishing traps, are among the main vectors associated with the human factor in terms of privileged account access security.

 IoT and 5G: New Technology, New Risks

-The cybersecurity trend of 2022, which will stand out more compared to previous years, is IoT and 5G.
+The cybersecurity trend for 2022 that will stand out more compared to previous years, is IoT and 5G.
 The Internet of Things has the risk of becoming a major cyber threat as it allows data to be sent between devices in an online environment.
-In addition to all the advantages of an IoT network supported by 5G technologies, detailed research needs to be done to improve the security of the network against cyber-attacks.
+In addition to all the advantages of an IoT network supported by 5G technologies, detailed research needs to be done to improve the security of the network against cyber attacks.
 Research conducted by Boston Consulting Group predicted that companies would invest more than $267 billion in IoT implementations in 2020.
 It is highly likely that this is going to increase in 2022.

 Cryptocurrencies and Metaverse

-Metaverse, one of the popular topics of the last period, appears as a world with data and privacy security problems like other IT service platforms.
-So, we should note that it is necessary to develop a customized strategy taking into account the characteristics of cryptocurrencies and metadata storage, in addition to the existing information security measures.
+Metaverse, one of the popular topics as of last, emerges as a world with data and privacy security problems, just like other IT service platforms.
+So we should note that it is necessary to develop a customized strategy taking into account the characteristics of cryptocurrencies and metadata storage, in addition to the existing information security measures.
 For example, since the data of metaverse platform users is stored on different servers around the world, it is essential not only to discuss how to approach different personal data processing guidelines in each country but also to protect your avatar and cryptocurrencies in the metaverse.
 The inclusion of individual users in the metaverse world, as well as global companies, reveals the need to prepare for the protection of not only users but also businesses and organizations in the future.

-Deepfake can be among the popular cybersecurity trends of 2022.
-The digitization and circulation of money as crypto money makes it more attractive to hackers.
-And deepfake technology allows users to relocate their images, making it easier for cybercriminals to access sensitive data.
-It is very possible to see more cyber-attacks on this topic in 2022.
+Deepfake can be among the popular cybersecurity trends for 2022.
+The digitalisation and circulation of money as crypto money makes it more attractive to hackers.
+Deepfake technology allows users to relocate their images, making it easier for cybercriminals to access sensitive data.
+It is very possible to see more cyber attacks on this topic in 2022.

-Privileged Access Management (PAM) implementations help you to provide privileged account access security against data breaches, especially while protecting companies and public institutions from phishing attacks, supply chain attacks and human-made errors.
-Developed by Kron and one of the leading PAM applications in the global arena, Single Connect can help you to minimize data breaches in 2022.
+Privileged Access Management (PAM) implementations help you to provide privileged account access security against data breaches, especially while protecting companies and public institutions from phishing attacks, supply chain attacks, and human errors.
+Developed by Kron and one of the leading PAM solutions in the global arena, Single Connect can help you to minimize data breaches in 2022.